annaesvensson/yellow-install/README.md

 ## How to install a website

 Download Datenstrom Yellow and follow the installation instructions.
 The installer helps you with setting up your website and makes sure all installation requirements have been met.
 Your website is immediately available.
-The most important things for small websites are included.
-You can add features, languages and themes.
+The most important things are included.
+There are extensions with additional features, languages and themes that you can install.
 [Get started](https://datenstrom.se/yellow/help/how-to-get-started).

 ## How to skip the installaton